 Will surcharges stay legal?

 So, that’s the background on surcharges but what does the future look like?
-Will surcharges stay legal in the UK?
+Will the remaining surcharges stay legal in the UK?

 The reasoning goes that the cap reduces payment processing fees to a point where merchants can easily bear the cost themselves without passing the fee onto cardholders.